marepstein/sun-to-moon/README.md

 ##### Approach Taken:
 ![Image anchors 'Suns and Moons'](https://i.imgur.com/0jQrBqp.png) We had to think of UX, user-interaction and data flow.

-Crete home page and implement react router.
+1. Created home page and implement react router.

 ```